Hedley Norman Carr: RIBA Bronze Medal

-In 1938, Carr was awarded the bronze medal of the Royal Institute of British Architects for the best building erected in London that year.
-His winning design was for a £180,000 block of flats.
-The building, Stocklelgh Hall, is in Prince Albert Road Regent's Park.
+In 1937, That firm was awarded the bronze medal of the Royal Institute of British Architects for the best building erected in London that year.
+The winning design was for a £180,000 block of flats.
+The building, Stockleigh Hall, is in Prince Albert Road Regent's Park.
 It covered an area of 1 and a half acres and contains 60 flats in six blocks.
 Each block has its own entrance from a courtyard.
 The building is faced with soft-toned red brick with stone dressings and the entrance halls and all doors in the principal rooms are of Australian walnut.
+In a reference written and dated 9 January 1936 and signed by Robert Atkinson F.R.I.B.A: " ....we should like to put on record that you had the entire charge of the Stockleigh Hall job, (a large Block of Flats), from practically its inception until its virtual completion.
+This job for many reasons, unusually complicated and made big demands on your extensive knowledge of construction, your organising ability and your tact and commonsence."

 Mosman houses

-In 1939, after returning to Australia from six years working aboard Carr designed a family home Finedon in Ryrie Street, Mosman and much of its furniture.
-When the home was sold by the Carr family in 1983 it was photographed and some of the furniture was acquired by the Caroline Simpson Library & Research Collection of the Historic Houses Trust of New South Wales as representative of 1930s Sydney design.
+In 1939, after returning to Australia from six years working aboard Carr designed a family home Finedon at 4 Ryrie Street, Mosman and some of its furniture.
+When the home was sold by the Carr family in 1983 it was photographed and some of the furniture was acquired by the Caroline Simpson Library & Research Collection of Museums of History NSW as representative of 1930s Sydney design.
 In 1939 Carr also designed a house at 8 Beauty Point Road, Mosman.
 The three-storey home was on a steep site that fell from the street down towards the water's edge.

 MARS

 In 1939, Carr became a founding member of the Modern Architectural Research Society (MARS).
-MARS Group, was a British architectural think tank founded in 1933 by several prominent architects and architectural critics of the time involved in the British modernist movement.
+MARS Group, was an architectural think tank founded in 1933 by several prominent architects and architectural critics of the time involved in the British modernist movement.